Supranational union: Comparing the European Union and the United States

-In the Lisbon Treaty, the distribution of competences in various policy areas between member states and the European Union is redistributed in three categories.
-In 19th century U.S., it had exclusive competences only.
+In the Lisbon Treaty, the distribution of competencies in various policy areas between member states and the European Union is redistributed in three categories.
+In the 19th century US, it had exclusive competencies only.
 Competences not explicitly listed belong to lower levels of governance.

 Democratic deficit in the EU and other supranational unions

-In a supranational union, the problem of how to reconcile the principle of equality among nation states, which applies to international (intergovernmental) organisations, and the principle of equality among citizens, which applies within nation states is resolved by taking a sectoral approach.
+In a supranational union, the problem of how to reconcile the principle of equality among nation-states, which applies to international (intergovernmental) organisations, and the principle of equality among citizens, which applies within nation-states is resolved by taking a sectoral approach.
 This allows an innovatory, democratic broadening the number of actors to be included.
-These are present not only in the classical Parliament which has slightly different functions but also in the Consultative Committees such as the European Economic and Social Committee and the Committee of the Regions which the treaties give powers equivalent to parliaments in their own areas but which are at present still developing their potential.
-In the European Union, the Lisbon Treaty mixes two principles (classical parliamentary government with a politically elected government) and a supranational community with a totally independent European Commission.
+These are present not only in the classical Parliament which has slightly different functions but also in the Consultative Committees such as the European Economic and Social Committee and the Committee of the Regions which the treaties give powers equivalent to parliaments in their areas but which are at present still developing their potential.
+In the European Union, the Lisbon Treaty mixes two principles (classical parliamentary government with a politically elected government) and a supranational community with an independent European Commission.

 Governments are also trying to treat the Lisbon Treaty as a simple classical treaty, or even an amendment to one, which does not require citizens' support or democratic approval.
 The proposed Lisbon Treaty and the earlier Constitutional draft still retain in the European Union elements of a supranational union, as distinct from a federal state on the lines of the United States of America.
 But this is at the expense of the democratic potentialities of a full supranational union as conceived in the first Community.

 Other international organisations with some degree of integration

 The only union generally recognised as having achieved the status of a supranational union is the European Union.

 Although the Soviet Union was created under an initial ideological appearance of forming a supranational union, it never de facto functioned as one, and constitutionally was a federation; see Republics of the Soviet Union § Constitutional status for details.

-There are a number of other regional organisations that, while not supranational unions, have adopted or intend to adopt policies that may lead to a similar sort of integration in some respects.
+There are several other regional organisations that, while not supranational unions, have adopted or intend to adopt policies that may lead to a similar sort of integration in some respects.